≈ 1 hour and 30 minutes · With intermission

 Music education has always been very close to Karen’s heart.
 Her work with the True North Brass Quintet creates opportunities for educational concerts and workshops in schools.
 Through the NAC’s learning and engagement programs, Karen has given masterclasses in Switzerland, Mexico, China, the United States, the United Kingdom, Sweden, and Canada.

-Karen joined the teaching staff at the University of Ottawa in 2002, and since 2009, she has been the brass advisor for the OrKidstra program.
+Karen joined the teaching staff at the University of Ottawa in 2002, and she is an honorary teaching artist and mentor for the OrKidstra program, providing music to kids in equity-deserving communities in Ottawa.

 Karen studied at the University of Regina and McGill University, where she completed a Master of Music.
 She wouldn’t be a musician, however, without her school band program in her hometown of Regina, Saskatchewan.